amelivelasco/CS320-Lab1/info/labs/lab06/project_report_template.md

 - First3 Last3
   - email: <first3.last3@epfl.ch>

+## Abstract

+In one paragraph (50-10 sentences), describe the goals and results of your project.
+We have suggested that you use markdown format to generate PDF, to avoid the complexities of systems such as LaTeX.

 ## Introduction

 Describe in a few words what you did in the first part of the compiler project (the non-optional labs), and briefly say what problem you want to solve with your extension.